suren-m/cw/labs/02_kubernetes/06_jobs.md

 # Jobs

+## Setup

+* Create a directory called `jobs` within `cw_labs\kubernetes` directory and `cd` into it.

+---

-## Job / Batch Job
+## Exercise - 1 Batch Job

-### Setup: Open a separate terminal or a pane and run `kubectl get pod -w` so you can observe the pods coming up when you create a job.

 1. Create a batch job from below yaml with both `parallelism and completions` set to 1.
 Name the yaml file `job.yaml` or something similar.

+> Open a separate terminal or a pane and run `kubectl get pod -w` so you can observe the pods coming up when you create a job.

-### When copying yaml across, make sure the `indentation` is intact.
+When copying the manifest yaml across, make sure the `indentation` is intact.
 Or else, you will see unexpected errors when doing the apply.

 ```yaml
 apiVersion: batch/v1 # Notice the api here that is different from one for deployment.